kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 }
 ```

+### See feature flag turned on by an environment variable

 Now, if you click through to Service C, you can see it is in party mode.
 It's claiming that it's in party mode because an environment variable on its container told it to:

 ![quickstart-service-c-partying.png](/img/home/quickstart-service-c-partying.png)